 Some of you have asked why we are charging a 5% restaurant recovery charge and how the funds are being used.

-The vast majority of our guests do not express any concern about the fee to us, and when a guest does, we engage in conversation, and in the event that the guest would like the fee removed, we’re prompt with removing it from their check.
-We’re in the making friends business, we’re in the business of serving delicious food & drink, and we’re in the business of caring for our employees and our communities.
-To do these things, we need to ensure we stay in business.
+We have created a short FAQ below to answer some of the more specific questions we have received.
+We appreciate your understanding as we navigate what continues to be a challenging time for us and most full-service restaurants.
+The vast majority of our guests do not express concern about the charge to us, and when a guest does, we engage in conversation.
+If a guest would like the fee removed, we’re prompt with removing it from their check.
+We’re in the making friends business, the business of serving delicious food & drink, and the business of caring for our employees and our communities.

 For us, all roads lead back to hospitality, sustainability, and our long-term commitment to American family farmers.
+To do these things, we need to ensure we stay in business.
+We promise to maintain our transparency as we continue to take care of our team, the farmers that we buy from, and you, our guests.
 We sincerely appreciate your support.
-We promise to maintain our transparency as we continue to navigate our recovery.
-We also promise that we’ll keep taking care of our team, the farmers that we buy from, and you, our guests.

 Michael Vucurevich & Dan Simons,